benrybin/basablog-client/README.md

 Blog Application
 User Stories to Fulfill
-As a client, (not logged in) I can create new blog posts
+As a client, (not logged in)
+I can create new blog posts
-A blog post can consist of images and text can view list of all blog posts can view blog posts filtered by blog-tag can view new blog posts upon refreshing the DOM
+  A blog post can consist of images and text
+  I can view list of all blog posts
+  I can view blog posts filtered by blog-tag
+  I can view new blog posts upon refreshing the DOM

 ## Build